davidgasquez/handbook/Data/Data Culture.md

 			5. Explore options.
 			6. Run experiments.
 	- It doesn't make sense to release something if you can't tell how is performing!
+	- [Have regular cleanups and audits to keep data in check](https://www.avo.app/blog/data-literacy-why-people-dont-trust-data-tips-from-patreons-dir-of-data-science).
+They are crucial to keeping your data trust up to par.
 - We're moving from software consumers to data consumers.
 Data and BI will become more and more federated (you get data insights on your JIRA card without having to leave JIRA)
 - Over time, data literacy across organizations will become commonplace the same way typewriting has.
 [Most professionals, at all levels of the business, will be capable of generating their own insights without requiring a data team](https://roundup.getdbt.com/p/data-expertise-everywhere).
 - Data practitioners acknowledge that solid reporting is at the bottom of the data hierarchy of needs but few companies do even basic KPI reporting well.